-13. This meeting took place on the 25th February 2008 and it is proposed that it should be an annual event.
-In my capacity as Monitoring Officer I brought the Group Leaders up to date with regard to the training for all members on the new Code of Conduct in 2007 and the refresher training for members in early 2008.
-The Chairman and I also briefed the Group Leaders on the appointment of the third independent member and the proposed arrangements for the local initial assessment of complaints.
-The Group Leaders noted these issues and did not have any additional items that they wished to discuss with the Chairman or myself.
+13. This meeting took place on the 25th February, 2008 and it is proposed that it should be an annual event.
+The Monitoring Officer brought the Group Leaders up to date with regard to the training for all members on the new Code of Conduct in 2007 and the refresher training for members in early 2008.
+The Group Leaders were briefed on the appointment of the third independent member and the proposed arrangements for the local initial assessment of complaints.
+The Group Leaders noted these issues and did not have any additional items that they wished to discuss with the Monitoring Officer or myself.